ReadingAndThinking.com

 In fact, some even have the opposite effect.
 Most programs are not adequately tested, many do not work, and some even do harm.

-For example, there are programs that have inadvertently made people unhappy, raised the crime rate, increased teen pregnancy, and even hastened people's deaths-in part by failing to redirect people's stories in healthy ways.
+For example, some programs have inadvertently made people unhappy, raised the crime rate, increased teen pregnancy, and even hastened people's deaths-in part by failing to redirect people's stories in healthy ways.

 In short, Wilson shows us what works, what doesn't, and why.
 Fascinating, groundbreaking, and practical, Redirect demonstrates the remarkable power small changes can have on the ways we see ourselves and the world around us, and how we can use this in our everyday lives.